-To practically manage a fleet of networked print and imaging devices, remote management is a must.
-The device must allow authorized people to configure it, while rejecting those that are unauthorized.
+To practically manage a fleet of networked print and imaging devices, secure remote management is a must.
+The device must allow authorised people to configure it, while rejecting those that are unauthorised.
 The process of managing the device must also be secured so that the network traffic associated with the remote management can’t be sniffed, stolen or abused.

 Lexmark devices include a variety of features to make remote device management easier, and more secure.
 These features can be configured through the device's embedded Web page.

-Printers and MFPs automatically inspect downloaded firmware updates for the appropriate Lexmark digital signatures.
+Lexmark printers and MFPs automatically inspect downloaded firmware updates for the appropriate Lexmark digital signatures.
 Firmware that’s not correctly packaged and signed by Lexmark is rejected.
-This ensures that non-approved firmware is never run on the devices, which avoids exposing them to malicious software, such as viruses and worms.

-HTTPS provides a means to securely manage networked printers and MFPs.
-It allows Web traffic to be encrypted so that remote management via the device web page can be performed securely.
+Lexmark printers and MFPs use the HTTPS communication protocol.
+It allows Web traffic to be encrypted so that you can securely perform remote management via the device Web page.

-SNMP is a standard network management protocol.
-Version 3 of the protocol includes extensive security capabilities.
-Lexmark printers and MFPs support SNMPv3, including the authentication and data encryption components, allowing for secure remote management of the devices.
-SNMPv1 and SNMPv2 are also supported and can be independently configured and/or disabled.
+Version 3 of the standard network management protocol SNMP includes extensive security capabilities.
+Lexmark printers and MFPs support SNMPv3--including the authentication and data encryption components--to allow secure remote management of the devices.
+SNMPv1 and SNMPv2 are also supported and can be independently configured or disabled.

 What makes Lexmark smart printers and multifunction products (MFPs) smart is their ability to run and configure apps that automate manual tasks, enhance security and guide users through your business processes with ease.
 But like any programmable devices with comprehensive configuration options, they should be as carefully protected as any PC or server on your network.
 Lexmark devices include a variety of function access controls, authentication and authorisation mechanisms and an optional backup password to keep unauthorised users from altering the device’s settings, including security settings.